Azure/azure-sdk-for-java/sdk/healthdataaiservices/azure-health-deidentification/README.md

 Azure Deidentification client library for Java.

-This package contains Microsoft Azure Deidentification client library.
+This package contains Microsoft Azure Deidentification client library which is a managed service that enables users to tag, redact, or surrogate health data.

 ## Documentation